 If your relocation will be a long distance move, your budget will involve much more planning.
 You need to be realistic of taking on too much of the work yourself.
 For example, if you tell your moving company that you will be doing all of your own packing and do not get it done as planned, it could add hundreds of dollars to your relocation budget.
 When moving out of state, the driver cannot come back the following day and finish what did not get done.
 Drivers are assigned loads well in advance and do not usually have an extra day between loading, driving, and their scheduled deliveries.

+- Keep track of all spending related to the move.
+As you set your budget and calculate all expenses, make sure you are keeping a record of everything.
+This will assist with keeping you on track so you don’t exceed any spending limits that were set.
 The following are items that you may want to be sure not to overlook that can highly impact your relocation budget.
 These are all costs that many individuals do not think of and include when establishing their relocation budget.

 - House hunting trips may require flying to your new location to look for a new home.
 These trips can be expensive and may require car rental costs and overnight stays at a motel.
 Be sure to include all out-of-town expenses in your budget (meals, airport parking, kennels for your pets, etc.)

 - Perishable foods, which includes everything in your refrigerator and freezer will need to be replaced.
 Restocking your pantry can cost several hundreds of dollars.
 Since perishable items will have to be thrown out, all of them need to be replaced once you’ve moved into your new place.
 Many people don’t have the ability to transport all their non-perishable items across the country so it may be easier to get rid of these as well.
 If you go this route, then that is another lists of items that will need to be replaced.

 - Did you leave your appliances at your old residence?
 Buying $5,000 worth of new appliances in a state that has a 2% higher sales tax will cost you an additional $100 on your purchase.